pryv/dev-site/source/customer-resources/pryv.io-setup.md

 You will then need to provide your web page's URL in the [Auth request](/reference/#auth-request) `authUrl` parameter, or if you want to make it default, change the `DEFAULT_AUTH_URL` in the platform variables.

-**We urge you to fork this web application even if you don't wish to customize it as it follows the versioning of the Pryv Lab platform and may incur breaking changes during updates.**
+Or if you wish to proxy your custom app-web-auth3 app through the `https://sw.DOMAIN/access/...` URL, you will only need to change the `APP_WEB_AUTH_URL` instead of all other changes.

 ### GH pages